• Skip to main content

 If you've ever craved these traditional Scottish shortbread cookies but couldn't find them in the store, you'll need this recipe.

-In fact, with only 4 simple ingredients and no added preservatives or other nasties - this recipe is a great one to have.
-Everyone loves home baked cookies, and these are not only perfect to serve your own family, but to gift to others, too.
+If you’ve ever craved these homemade shortbread cookies but couldn’t find Walker’s Shortbread in the store, this homemade version is exactly what you need.
+With only 4 basic ingredients and no added preservatives or other nasties, this easy recipe is a great one to have.
+Everyone loves home-baked cookies, and these are not only perfect to serve your own family but to gift to others, too.

 Why This Recipe Works